 Lil’ Zesties Calming Squares

 As Dr. Johnson notes, treats are a great way to bribe and distract a dog during brushing, so why not try one that’s specially formulated to calm your pet?
 Made with melatonin, chamomile, and passionflower, these tasty Lil’ Zesties Calming Squares will make your pooch mellow during the grooming process.
 Reviewers rave that they really work—and that their dogs love them.
 If you’re looking to add something a little stronger to your arsenal of dog grooming supplies, consider these CBD treats for dogs.
 Next, check out the best sunscreens for dogs that help protect your pup in the sun.
-Then, browse through the best dog harnesses for every type of pup.
+Then, browse through the best dog harnesses and best dog beds for every type of pup.

 Want more deals and product picks sent directly to your inbox?
 Sign up for the Stuff We Love newsletter!

 - Stacy Choczynski Johnson, DVM, a vet expert at Pumpkin Pet Insurance